Johannariel3/vol.1/README.md

 # vol.1
-Although loneliness has always been a friend of mine I'm leaving my life in ur hand peeps say i'm crazy and that i'm blind risking it all in a glance. and how u got me blind is still a mystery i can't get u out of my head, don't care what is written in ur history as long as u're here with me, i don't care who u are where u're from, what u did
+Although loneliness has always been a friend of mine I'm leaving my life in your hand
+People say I'm crazy and that I am blind
+Risking it all in a glance
+And how you got me blind is still a mystery
+I can't get you out of my head
+Don't care what is written in your history
+As long as you're here with me

+I don't care who you are
+Where you're from, what you did
+As long as you love me
+Who you are, where you're from
+Don't care what you did
+As long as you love me

+Every little thing that you have said and done
+Feels like it's deep within me (oooh, ooh-ooh)
+Doesn't really matter if you're on the run
+It seems like we're meant to be

+I don't care who you are (who you are)
+Where you're from (where you're from)
+What you did, as long as you love me (I know)
+Who you are (who you are)
+Where you're from (where you're from)
+Don't care what you did
+As long as you love me (yeah-eh-eh)
+As long as you love me
+As long as you love me

+I've tried to hide it so that no one knows
+But I guess it shows
+When you look into my eyes
+What you did and where you're coming from (I don't care) As long as you love me, baby (oooh, ooh-ooh)

+I don't care who you are (who you are)
+Where you're from (where you're from)
+What you did, as long as you love me
+Who you are (who you are)
+Where you're from (where you're from)
+Don't care what you did (yeah-eh-eh)
+As long as you love me (as long as you love me)

+Who you are (who you are)
+Where you're from, what you did
+As long as you love me
+Who you are (who you are)
+Where you're from (where you're from)
+As long as you love me
+Who you are, as long as you love me
+What you did, I don't care
+As long as you love me